WHAT TO CONSIDER WHEN PURCHASING A SADDLE FOR WESTERN DRESSAGE

-I often get asked if a particular saddle would be OK for Western Dressage work if a barrel saddle is better than a trail saddle, or a cutting one better than a ranch working saddle.
+I often get asked if a particular saddle would be OK for Western Dressage work.
+If a barrel saddle is better than a trail saddle, or if a cutting one is better than a ranch working saddle.
 I usually end up going over the same points with each rider, so it seemed logical to put it all on paper.
 What to consider when purchasing a saddle for western dressage.

 First – there is no need to go out and buy a brand new saddle right away.
 If your current stock or Australian saddle has been working well for you and your horse for many years, it will be just fine, at least at the lower levels of Western Dressage.
 Now, if you happen to shop for a new saddle and would like to make sure it will not interfere with Western Dressage work, here is a list of things to consider, in no particular order:

 While it is obvious to most that the saddle must fit the horse, not everyone knows what it means, exactly.
 I still see far too many ill-fitting saddles that restrict the horse’s movement and, sometimes, outright cause pain.
-Saddle fit of a stock saddle is a tricky business as beyond the angle of the bars or tree width (Quarter Horse, Semi- etc. – with NO industry standard!), you have to worry about the rock (the degree of the natural sway in the horse’s back) and the fit of the panels over the shoulders.
-And to make things even more complicated, a perfectly well fitting saddle can be placed too far forward on the horse’s back and cause all the same problems as a saddle that does not fit.
+Saddle fit of a stock saddle is a tricky business as beyond the angle of the bars or treewidth (Quarter Horse, Semi- etc. – with NO industry standard!), you have to worry about the rock (the degree of the natural sway in the horse’s back) and the fit of the panels over the shoulders.
+And to make things even more complicated, a perfectly well-fitting saddle can be placed too far forward on the horse’s back and cause all the same problems as a saddle that does not fit.
 Your best bet is to pay for an opinion of a professional saddle fitter or a person competent in evaluating saddle fit.
-Here is a very educational article by Rod Nikkel Saddle Trees on building a tree with wonderful pictures. http://www.rodnikkel.com/content/tr…

 Most stock breeds used for WD tend to be in the 14-15 hands range.
 An overly large skirt, particularly a square one, will extend far beyond the bars of the saddle and is likely to dig into the horse when you introduce significant bending such as during work on small circles and lateral work.
 The second problem with heavy skirting is that the rider’s leg can’t communicate with the horse effectively.
 Therefore, on saddles built specifically for Western Dressage, you will often see the minimal round skirts cut out under the rider’s leg to reduce the bulk.